Skip to main content

 • 🪪Bring valid government-issued photo ID; some agencies accept fingerprint cards mailed in for processing.

-Fingerprinting services for South Milwaukee, Wisconsin residents are available through the local police department and authorized third-party providers in Milwaukee County.
+Fingerprinting services for South Milwaukee, Wisconsin residents are available through local police (where present) and authorized third-party providers in Milwaukee County.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
 Contact the South Milwaukee Police Department or the Milwaukee County Sheriff's Office for scheduling, fees, and required documentation.
 The Wisconsin Department of Justice or state police may also process fingerprint-based background checks.

 Frequently Asked Questions